 Cyclists are known for being made of tough stuff.
 Riders endure burning legs and searing lungs on a regular basis.
 Pro rider Jens Voigt famously coined the phrase “shut up legs”, which is a good insight into a rider’s mind as they continue to push through the pain barrier.

 Despite leg muscles burning with lactic acid build-up, cyclists constantly carry on.
 Many believe it’s the rider that is willing to suffer more than everyone else who is the eventual winner of the most epic and challenging races.

 However, not only the winners suffer in cycling.
 Riders plough on and put themselves through pain just to meet time cuts and finish stages.
-For example, Mark Cavendish suffers when the Tour de France hits the mountains, despite the fact he climbs slower than others; he just aims to make it through to the next stage.
+Sprinters suffer when the Tour de France hits the mountains, despite the fact most of them climb slower than others; they just aim to make it through to the final fast finish stage.

 So, what singles out athletes and makes them able to suffer?
 Are they born with the ability to ride through the pain or are they trained to deal with it?